dumblob/XPMA_Engine/notes.md

 * ability to work without central server/authority (=> explore P2P with regard to velocity due to real-time collaboration)
 * support for running solely off-line (i.e. only locally or on LAN)

+#### UI auto-generation

+* each collection/bigger_item must have an icon (derived from the name of the item or the content of the collection recursively)

 #### existing tools

 * http://www.workflowpatterns.com/vendors/
 * WebRation software comprises nearly everything needed:
   * BPMN/BPEL BPML